 - 1992 – present: Mentor to many Massage Therapists through the Scottish Massage Therapists Organisation

-- 1995 – present: Council Member of the General Council for Massage Therapies; formerly Communications Chair, Ethics and Professionalism Chair, and Secretary.
-Involves liaising with other associations and also the Complementary and Natural Healthcare Council which is now the Voluntary Regulatory body for Complementary Therapies.
+- 1995 – 2016: Council Member of the General Council for Massage Therapies; formerly Communications Chair, Ethics and Professionalism Chair, and Secretary.
+Involved liaising with other associations and also the Complementary and Natural Healthcare Council which is now the Voluntary Regulatory body for Complementary Therapies.
 Regular meetings held in London to discuss issues of importance e.g. ethics, standards etc.

 - 1999 Expert Witness in court in Aberdeen in case against Massage Therapist

 - 2012 Expert Witness in court in Oban in case against a Massage Therapist

 - 2011 – 2014: Advanced workshop presenter internationally in USA and Scotland.

 - 2001 – 2016: Chairman of Scottish Massage Therapists Organisation